ACERAC: Efficient reinforcement learning in fine time discretization: Acknowledgement

-\section{Algorithms' hyperparameters}
+\subsection{Algorithms' hyperparameters}

 This section presents hyperparameters used in the simulations described in Sec.~\ref{sec:experiments}.
 For the original time discretization all algorithms used a~discount factor equal to $0.99$.
-The rest of the hyperparameters for ACERAC, ACER, SAC and PPO, are depicted in Tab.~\ref{tab:ACERACParams}, \ref{tab:ACERParams}, \ref{tab:SACParams}, and \ref{tab:PPOParams}, respectively.
+Common parameters for the offline algorithms (i.e., ACERAC, ACER, SAC and CDAU) are presented in Tab.~\ref{tab:OfflineParams}.
+Hyperparameters specific for different algorithms are depicted in Tabs.~\ref{tab:ACERACParams}--\ref{tab:PPOSpecificParams}.
+The hyperparameters were tuned using grid search over values spread by a~factor of 3: $\dots, 10^{-6}, 3\cdot10^{-5}, 10^{-5}, \dots$, with the exception of the clip parameter for PPO, whose only considered values were $0.1$, $0.2$, $0.3$, as suggested by the authors of this algorithm \cite{2017schulman+4}.